westonplatter/westonplatter.github.io/_posts/2017-09-14-yes-everyone-should-do-support.markdown

 tied directly into Customer Support Requests and answering a few.
 I feel like I have a pulse our a users’ pain and what needs to be fixed.

-Somewhere I once read that everyone should do customer support.
-I used to have mixed feelings about it, and usually believed that it depends.
-I don’t think so anymore.
-If your product is disconnected from your org chart such that individual contributors cannot *see & feel* the impact of their work, then I argue it’s time to reorganize teams.
+Somewhere I once read that everyone should do customer support (either DHH or the groove help desk blog).
+I used to disagree, and 99% of would argue that it depends on your company, team, and motivations.
+After this week, I believe answering customer support is invaluable.
+My stance is that if your product is so disconnected from your org chart that individual contributors cannot *see & feel* the impact on users then it's time to redo the org chart to get closer to your customer.